FrostyX/infra-docs/docs/sysadmin-guide/sops/aws-access.rst

 Choose Roles to view current roles.
 Confirm there is not already a role matching the one you need.
 If not, create a new role as follows:

-1. Select *Role for identity provider access*.
+1. Select *Create role*.
-2. Select *Grant Web Single Sign-On (WebSSO) access to SAML providers*.
-The provider and other values are provided for you.
-   Select *Next Step*.
-3. At the *Verify Role Trust* screen, you should not need to edit the trust relationship.
-Select *Next Step*.
+2. Select *SAML 2.0 federation*.
+3. Choose the SAML provider *id.fedoraproject.org*, which should already be populated as a choice from previous use.
+4. Select the attribute *SAML:aud*.
+For value, enter *https://signin.aws.amazon.com/saml*.
+Do not add a condition.
+Proceed to the next step.
-4. At the *Attach Policy* screen, assign the appropriate policies from the pre-existing IAM policies.
+5. Assign the appropriate policies from the pre-existing IAM policies.
    It's unlikely you'll have to create your own, which is outside the scope of this SOP.
-Then select *Next Step*.
+Then proceed to the next step.
-5. Set the role name and description.
+6. Set the role name and description.
 It is recommended you use the *same* role name as the FAS group for clarity.
+Fill in a longer description to clarify the purpose of the role.
 Then choose *Create role*.

 Note or copy the Role ARN (Amazon Resource Name) for the new role.